jcamilom/aire/README.md

-# Getting started with Serial on mbed OS and K64F
+# Air quality with mbed OS and K64F

-This is a repository for an air queality device using the K64F and mbed OS.
+This is a repository for an air queality device using the K64F and mbed OS 5.

+It consists of some demo's, which you can select in ``source/select-demo.h``.

 Please install [mbed CLI](https://github.com/ARMmbed/mbed-cli#installing-mbed-cli).